-- 4.5 Written comments are more valuable than marks or grades.
-We do not normally give marks or grades on pieces of written work. - 4.6 Ticks are a normal indication that a particular item is correct, for example, a mathematical calculation, or a correct spelling in a test.
+- 4.6 Ticks are a normal indication that a particular item is correct, for example, a mathematical calculation, or a correct spelling in a test.
 However, crosses should be used sparingly and with caution.
 Where lots of errors have been made, teachers will use a written comment, a discussion with the pupil and a resetting of a more appropriate task to address the pupil's learning needs.
-Other symbols will be used once their meaning has been explained.
-(See appendix 1) - 4.7 Wherever possible, teachers should establish direct links between oral or written praise and the class or school rewards systems.
-At the same time, teachers should remember that stickers, stars and merit points in themselves do nothing to close gaps in understanding, or to bring about improvements. - 4.8 Where pupils interact in the marking process, they will be all the more engaged and receptive to correction.
-They should be encouraged to self-assess and to respond, perhaps with a comment of their own, to the teacher's written comments.
-(See appendix 2) - 4.9 When appropriate, children may review and mark their own or another child's work, but this should be with the learning intention and success criteria for the work clearly in mind, and involve peer discussion, rather than just giving the pupil a chance to play the role of the teacher.
-The teacher will always review self and peer assessment, and carry out an appropriate assessment of their own. - 4.10 Children should be encouraged to assess their work ahead of final marking, using the shared success criteria for the lesson.
+This would be a wish (Appendix 1). - 4.7 Wherever possible, teachers should establish direct links between oral or written praise and the class or school rewards systems.
+At the same time, teachers should remember that stickers, stars and merit points in themselves do nothing to close gaps in understanding, or to bring about improvements. - 4.8 When appropriate, children may review and mark their own or another child's work, but this should be with the learning intention and success criteria for the work clearly in mind, and involve peer discussion, rather than just giving the pupil a chance to play the role of the teacher.
+The teacher will always review self and peer assessment, and carry out an appropriate assessment of their own. - 4.9 Children should be encouraged to assess their work ahead of final marking, using the shared success criteria for the lesson.
 These criteria will be displayed and can remind children of their learning targets, or suggest common checks to perform (e.g. capital letters).
-This helps the children to self-reflect at each step of the learning process. - 4.11 In addition, the children could indicate where they think a particular target has been achieved.
-Their learning partners might also check on their behalf, before the work is handed in, that a particular target has been met. - 4.12 Children in each class have Quick Fix targets relating to their learning, these are stored in the back of their books once they've achieved them - 4.13 Occasional personal tutorials offer a valuable opportunity to review and evaluate the progress a child is making, by highlighting successes and identifying the next steps in learning. - When marking spellings teachers use a code system to support the diagnostic approach to feedback we provide.
-V indicates a vocab error, G indicates a grammar error, P indicates a punctuation error and S a spelling error.
-Teachers will use this code in the margin of the child's book, the children will then be given time to act on this as their work is returned.
-S will be used if it is a spelling that the pupil should know or is a targeted word for them or their year group.
+This helps the children to self-reflect at each step of the learning process. - 4.10 Occasional personal tutorials either with the teacher or the teaching assistant offer a valuable opportunity to review and evaluate the progress a child is making, by highlighting successes and identifying the next steps in learning.